Not in any way that matters, it isn’t.

 Here’s Miguel Bosé’s “Don Diablo!”

-It contains the same “idea” as “Levitating” and “Wiggle and Giggle,” with those rapid sixteenth notes descending along a scale.
-So we might initially expect to dismiss it the way we did with Levitating.
-But the possibly dismissable similarities keep accumulating.
-It goes on to change chords in the same way as Wiggle and Giggle does, and the melody figures also continue identically into the next section.
-In other words, the building block argument for coincidence is overwhelmed.
-Whether this was intentional or subconscious, this is extremely indicative of copying.
+It contains the same “idea” we hear in “Levitating” and “Wiggle and Giggle,” with those rapid sixteenth notes descending along a scale.
+So if we were comparing just “Diablo” and “Wiggle,” we might initially expect to dismiss it.
+But then the similarities keep accumulating.
+Diablo goes on to change chords in the same way as Wiggle and Giggle does, and the melody figures also continue identically into the next section.
+In other words, the building block argument for coincidence is overwhelmed by the length and specificity of the similarities.
+So this is extremely indicative that “Diablo” is a copy of “Wiggle.”
 And indeed, it is my understanding that the writers of “Wiggle and Giggle All Night” sued, won, and own the copyright to “Don Diablo” as well as “Wiggle and Giggle All Night.”

 It’s not that they’re wildly different, it’s that here we raise the bar as appropriate.
 This is the nature of “thin” copyright.
 In effect, if you look at things from one perspective and find the evidence “thin,” you require it to be wide, or high, or both to be at all compelling.
 Musicologists are probability theorists in that way.

-The real musicological hammer for the defense, I think, is that these two songs are in different modes.
+The real musicological hammer for the defense is that these two songs are in different modes.
 The plaintiff’s two songs, “Wiggle and Giggle” and “Don Diablo” are in a major key.
 Levitating is in a minor key.
 This means that while I could show you the respective notes looking very similar written out on a staff, or I might spell them out as identical note names in a chart, it would be a bit deceiving.
 In their true modal context, these notes, similar in letter names, have different functionality and different meaning in your ears.
 In terms of pitch, they’re alike only in their general shape or melodic arc.